flare-foundation/docs/docs/tech/ftso.md

 ### Reward-Claiming Procedure

 FTSO rewards are not automatically transferred to their recipients.
-Instead, the amounts are accumulated in a contract, as described in the [System Architecture](#system-architecture), and must be claimed **once the reward epoch is finished**.
+Instead, the amounts are accumulated in a smart contract and must be claimed **once the reward epoch is finished**.

 You can [claim your rewards using the Flare Portal](../user/delegation/managing-rewards.md), a supported wallet like [Bifrost](../user/wallets/bifrost-wallet.md), or a [dapp](glossary.md#dapp).
 Take a look at [flaremetrics.io](https://flaremetrics.io/) and pick the one you prefer.